-During 2018, there has not been material changes in the measures to assess the credit risk.
+During 2019, there has not been material changes in the measures to assess the credit risk.
 Other changes to the risk are described under the sub-paragraphs.

-The boards of each of the companies in the Group decide the limits for credit risk in relation to each counterparty and as a whole within rating categories.
+The boards of each of the companies in the Group decide the limits for credit risk in relation to each counterparty and within rating categories.
 This ensures diversification of credit exposure in order to avoid concentration towards any individual debtor or sector.
 Changes in the credit quality of debtors are monitored and followed up.
-Storebrand uses published credit ratings whenever available, together with own assessments.
+Storebrand use official credit ratings whenever available, supplemented by our own credit assessments.